ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 * m01s08i223 Soil moisture on soil levels
 * m01s30i204 Temperature on PLEV grid (requires masking)
 * m01s30i301 Heaviside (used for masking)

-The "intermediate" data also contains reference netCDF files produced by previous versions of `um2nc`.

 ### Light
 The "light" data contains a minimal subset of variables from the "full" data